farayC/Crusader-Wars/README.md

 ### Unit Cards Names
 The Total War unit cards' names will be their CK3 regiment name equivalent.
 ### Period Accurate
-We have mapped each CK3 culture, heritage and Men-At-Arms with a collection of a bunch of Attila mods to be the more historically accurate possible.
+We have mapped each CK3 culture, heritage, and Men-At-Arms with a collection of Attila mods to be the most historically accurate possible.
 We have two unit mappers for Anno Domini and three for Medieval Kingdoms 1212 covering the range from 8th-Century to 15th-Century.
 ### CK3 "LOTR: Realms of Exile" & "The Fallen Eagle" Compatible!
 We also have 1 unit mapper for the Attila Dawnless Days and some sub-mods to be used with CK3 "LOTR: Realms of Exile".
 Then we got a unit mapper for Attila's "Fall of the Eagle", one for "Fireforged Empires" and one for "Age of Justinian" to be used with CK3 "The Fallen Eagle".